EricTendian/com381-roam/_posts/2015-11-22-design-principles.markdown

 ### Accessibility

 Text and audio.
-AUdio of the area with a description.
+Audio of the area with a description.

 ### Iconic Representation